 LTC homes are designed to accommodate seniors who require 24-hour per day care in a residential setting and who live with a cognitive or physical impairment.
 Most LTC homes either directly provide, or contract to provide, ancillary medical services such as pharmacy and prescription services, rehabilitation therapy and complex care such as dialysis, wound management, palliative care, dementia care, and management of conditions such as diabetes, stroke, and Multiple Sclerosis.
 In addition to being subject to general health and safety regulations and privacy laws, all LTC homes in the Province of Ontario must be licensed by the MOHLTC under the Long-Term Care Homes Act, 2007 (Ontario) (the "LTCHA"), which came into effect on July 1, 2010.
-In Ontario, LTC homes are eligible for funding from the MOHLTC, including through service accountability agreements with Ontario's Local Health Integration Networks ("LHINs"), and are subject to strict regulation, care standards and inspections.
+In Ontario, LTC homes are eligible for funding from the MOHLTC, including through service accountability agreements with Ontario's Local Health Integration Networks ("LHINs"), and are subject to annual reconciliations, strict regulation, care standards and inspections.

 Resident ability to pay is not a barrier to admission to LTC homes in Ontario.
-Residents of LTC homes are directly charged only for accommodation costs and, in the event these amounts are unaffordable for the residents, government subsidies are provided through a rate reduction mechanism to reduce the basic accommodation charge.
+Residents of LTC homes are directly charged a co-payment for accommodation, which is annually set by the MOHLTC.
+In the event these amounts are unaffordable for a resident, MOHLTC subsidies are provided through a rate reduction mechanism to reduce the basic accommodation charge.
 LTC accommodation is generally comprised of ward, semi-private and private rooms.
-Residents of LTC homes pay a higher accommodation rate for private and semi-private accommodation, and such rates are fixed by government.
+Residents pay a higher accommodation rate for private and semi-private accommodation, and such rates are fixed annually by the MOHLTC.

-LTC homes are social infrastructure assets as they provide essential health services.
+LTC homes provide essential health services.
 This sector can be distinguished from other sectors of the seniors' housing industry based on a number of factors, including the following:

 - Provision of an essential service: The Ontario LTC sector provides an essential service to Ontario communities.
 LTC licenced homes provide 24-hour nursing support, daily assistance with personal care and supervision throughout the day to individuals who may otherwise require hospital care.
-Access is controlled through Community Care Access Centres and homes are regulated and funded by government.
-LTC homes provide specialized services such as memory care, falls prevention, end of life care and skin and wound management, to seniors at a much lower cost than in other settings such as hospitals. - Significant barriers to entry: Barriers to entry are both regulatory and operational.
-The LTC sector in the Province of Ontario is regulated by the MOHLTC, which requires that a home must be licensed in order to operate as an LTC home and to receive government funding.
+Access is controlled through Ontario's Community Care Access Centres ("CCACs") and homes are regulated under the Long Term Care Homes Act, 2007 (Ontario).
+LTC homes provide specialized services such as memory care, continence management, falls prevention, end of life care and skin and wound management,. - Significant barriers to entry: Barriers to entry are both regulatory and operational.
+The LTC sector in the Province of Ontario is regulated by the MOHLTC, which requires that a home must be licensed in order to operate as an LTC home.
 The licensing requirements are extensive.
-In the Province of Ontario, there are currently no issuances of new licences anticipated and there are also restrictions on the transfer of licences.
-Operational funding is tied to the delivery of statutorily mandated services.
+In the Province of Ontario, there are currently no issuances of new licences anticipated and the MOHLTC must approve the transfer of licences.
 These regulations create significant barriers to entry.

-Leisureworld is a well-established LTC provider, with a sophisticated understanding of the regulatory requirements and significant experience and expertise in operating LTC homes.
+The Company is a well-established LTC provider, with a sophisticated operating platform, understanding of the regulatory requirements and significant experience and expertise in operating LTC homes.

 In addition to the regulatory barriers to entry, the successful operation of an LTC home demands a broad range of expertise, which creates additional barriers to entry.
-The operational skills required include management of health care operations, financial management and reporting, asset management, maintenance, community relationships, labour relations, government relations and financing.
-Leisureworld has significant expertise in each of these areas, and has dedicated head office staff responsible for specific areas of expertise, the cost of which is allocated across many business units.
+The operational skills required include expertise in gerontological care, chronic disease management, health care operations, financial management and reporting, asset management, community and stakeholder engagement, labour relations and government relations.
+The Company has significant expertise in each of these areas, and has dedicated support services staff responsible for specific areas of expertise.